marco-campos/ns1/README.md

 ### Section 3: Algebra + Geometry
 - integral divisors
     - *** should probably implement this.
-- Combinations and Permutations
-    - Easy to implement.
 - solids formulas
-- GCD LCM
-    - *** important
 - sum of coefficients in an expansion.
 ### Section 4: Pre-calculus
 - Trig values